holoviz/holoviz/doc/Roadmap.rst

    needs additional polishing.

-4. **Better Datashader integration with external plotting libraries (HoloViews, Plotly, Matplotlib)**: Datashader needs to provide functions for supporting hover information, legends, colorbars, and interactivity, which each plotting library can then use.
+4. **Better Datashader integration with external plotting libraries (HoloViews, Plotly, Matplotlib)**: Datashader is best supported in Bokeh, which can provide hover information, legends, colorbars, and interactivity.
+Similar features can be provided for the other supported plotting libraries, but will require changes to those tools.

 5. **Support for maintaining Python-based projects**: As maintainers of a wide range of Python projects, we are working to minimize the cost